• Skip to main content

 Home » Restaurant Info & Reviews

-Published: Apr 1, 2022 · Modified: Apr 1, 2022 by Angela · This post may contain affiliate links · Leave a Comment
+Updated: Aug 29, 2023 · Published: Apr 1, 2022 · by Angela · This post may contain affiliate links · Leave a Comment

 What Does Dolce Mean?

 If you have ever looked at an Italian menu and wondered what does dolce mean?
 For many of us, it may be the most important part of the mean, the dessert.
 The literal English translation of dolce is sweet.
-So an Italian restaurant may have a special dolci (sweets) menu where are the pastries, cookies, and gelato your heart desires are listed.
+So an Italian restaurant may have a special dolci (sweets) menu where the pastries, cookies, and gelato your heart desires are listed.

 4 recipe images for tiramisu, torta, caramella, and gelato.